 Cost: Securiti is more cost-effective for your tenants, which means you won’t lose deals over security deposit (or compromise on coverage).

-Coverage: Securiti is backed by Chubb, rated A++ (safer than a bank), and unlike cash, is bankruptcy remote.
+Coverage: Securiti is backed by A rated carriers (safer than a bank), and unlike cash, is bankruptcy remote.

 Speed: Our underwriting is elegant and easy.
 We can issue a policy in as fast as one week, while it can take a bank two months to issue a letter of credit.